lsst-ts/ts_salobj/doc/ts_salobj/index.rst

 Important classes:

+* `BaseCsc` is a subclass of `Controller` that supports the standard CSC summary states and state transition commands.
+  See :ref:`Writing a CSC<writing_a_csc>` for more information.
 * `Controller` provides the capability to output SAL telemetry and event topics and receive SAL commands.
   Every Python SAL component that is not a Commandable SAL Component (CSC) should be a subclass of `Controller`.
-CSCs should be a subclass of `BaseCsc`:
-* `BaseCsc` is a subclass of `Controller` that supports the standard CSC summary states and state transition commands.
-See :ref:`Writing a CSC<writing_a_csc>` for more information.
+  See :ref:`Writing a Controller<writing_a_controller>` for more information.
-* `Logger` supports writing to a standard Python logger and outputting the result as a `logMessage` SAL event. `Controller` is a subclass of `Logger` so all controllers have logging capability.
+* `Logger` supports writing to a standard Python logger and outputting the result as a `logMessage` SAL event.
+  `Controller` is a subclass of `Logger` so all controllers have logging capability.
   For example: ``self.log.warning("example warning message")``.
 * `Remote` supports listening to other SAL components; it can receive events and telemetry and issue commands.
   If your SAL component needs to do this then it should create one `Remote` for each SAL component it wants to interact with.
   For example: ``self.electrometer1 = salobj.Remote(SALPY_Electrometer, index=1)``

 `test_utils.TestCSC` is an example of a fairly simple SAL CSC, though it is slightly unusual because it is intended for use in unit tests.
 In particular, it does not output telemetry at regular intervals.